Lawsuit: Microsoft manager-turned-motorcycle dealer’s firms owed millions of dollars on new bikes

 The lawsuit claims that Crow and his companies failed to make some payments on the bike loans and refused to voluntarily surrender the bikes, which served as collateral for the loans.

-Crow’s Ducati dealerships, along with three other dealerships–a BMW store at the Lake City Location, and two multi-brand dealerships in Burien–have been shuttered since September 19, when employees and customers arrived to find the businesses shuttered and, in some cases, moving crews hauling off dozens of bikes.
+Crow’s Ducati dealerships, along with three other dealerships — a BMW store at the Lake City location and two multi-brand dealerships in Burien — have been shuttered since Sept.
+19, when employees and customers arrived to find the businesses shuttered and, in some cases, moving crews hauling off dozens of bikes.

 For days, little was known about the reasons for the closure of stores, which Crow began acquiring in 2012 and rebranding under the name NobleRush.